JesseRM/appointment_keeper/README.md

 # Usage
 The simplest way to try this application is to clone this repository with an IDE that can run Maven projects such as NetBeans or IntelliJ IDEA.

-Instructions for cloning git repositories on thes IDEs can be found a the following links:
+Instructions for cloning git repositories on these IDEs can be found a the following links:
 &nbsp;&nbsp;[NetBeans](https://netbeans.apache.org/kb/docs/ide/git.html)
 &nbsp;&nbsp;[IntelliJ IDEA](https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/)